sophiafarrell/mlwatch/data/README.md

   - This was done for all data in `/p/gpfs1/sfarrell/ml_project/data/root_files`

 ### FRED root files to JSON-type
+Root files aren't intrinsic to python, so aren't super efficient to use, though packages exist to handle this.
+We will use awkward and uproot to handle our root files, converting them to jsons for some purposes (though you could always skip this and just use awkward to load every time, then make cuts.)
+Cuts are made in the process to rid the jsons of the first couple/last couple events in a run, as well as those that had bad fits (e.g., n9 never calculated)
+**put here: conversion script for each file**

 ### Train and test sets